AI Resources

 - Personalized learning:

-- Use AI to suggest lesson plans and assignments to engage students or to draft alternative forms of assessments that align with your SLOs.
+- Use AI to brainstorm ideas for alternative forms of assessments that align with your SLOs and UDL principles.

 - Streamlined workflows: